Tito Ortiz

-Jacob Christopher "Tito" Ortiz (/ˈtiːtoʊ ɔːrˈtiːz/ TEE-toh-_-or-TEEZ; born January 23, 1975) is an American former mixed martial artist.
+Jacob Christopher "Tito" Ortiz (/ˈtiːtoʊ ɔːrˈtiːz/ TEE-toh-_-or-TEEZ; born January 23, 1975) is an American former mixed martial artist, politician, and professional boxer, of Mexican descent.
 He is best known for his career with the Ultimate Fighting Championship (UFC), where he is a former UFC Light Heavyweight Champion, having held the title from April 2000 to September 2003.
 Along with fighters like Randy Couture and Chuck Liddell, he was one of the sport's early stars.
 Ortiz ultimately became the biggest pay-per-view draw of 2006 for his fights with Liddell, Forrest Griffin, and Ken Shamrock.
 On July 7, 2012, Ortiz became the ninth inductee into the UFC Hall of Fame.